jwchennlp/jwchennlp.github.com/_posts/2013-10-02-testing-prose-io.md

 I have just found this [prose.io](prose.io) website for online editing GitPage Blog, this is just a post for testing.

-Pretty cool, it support the emacs key-binding!
+Pretty cool, it supports the emacs key-binding!